Dhananjayan-PN/zendesk-ticket-viewer/README.md

 3. Create a .env in the backend folder to store the `CLIENT_ID` for OAuth
 4. Navigate to the backend folder and start both servers: `cd backend && npm run servers`

 Both development servers will start shortly and http://localhost:3000 will open in your browser showing you the Authentication page.
-The API will be running in http://localhost:8080

-In the authorization page (first page you see) enter your subdomain and user credentials to look at all the tickets.
+In the authentication page enter your subdomain and user credentials to look at all the tickets.
+The API will be running at http://localhost:8080 listening for requests.